Memory Keepers

 In the historical grounds of RHS Bridgewater stands a magnificent sweet chestnut tree, estimated to be 300 years old.
 If trees are memory keepers, what recollections from the past three centuries might this tree hold?

-Yan Wang Preston is embarking on a memory gathering process in response to the tree at RHS Bridgewater.
+Yan Wang Preston, between 2025 and 2026, embarked on a memory gathering process in response to the tree at RHS Bridgewater.
 Examples of the memories collected so far can be found here.

 -